tc39/proposal-numeric-separator/README.md

 - should we allow multiple separators (e.g. enforcing 10_000 or allowing 10_________000)?
 - what are the restrictions on location (e.g. trailing/tail allowed "_100"? or does it need to be between numbers "10_000_000"?)?

-### Proposal
+### Strawman

-The syntax in this proposal is designed to optimize to cover the most common use cases while restricting code that would have been discouraged in style guides further along.
+We want to optimize to cover the most common use cases while still discouraging patterns that would be frowned upon in style guides later on.

-This proposal is to use the following rule:

-TODO(goto): verify if "_" causes problems with the grammar.
-TODO(goto): verify if " " or "," would be more desirable and possible (gramatically)
+Here is a strawman proposal:

 - separator character: "_".
 - only one underscore is allowed
 - only between literals (not allowed at the beginning or end of literals)

+TODO(goto): verify if "_" causes problems with the grammar.

+TODO(goto): verify if " " or "," would be more desirable and possible (gramatically)

 ### Alternative Syntax